Wenxinnn/academic-kickstart/content/author/admin/_index.md

 +++

 Marketing professional with 2 years’ working experience in leveraging both organic and paid channels to acquire users.
-Channels includes but not limited to social media, E-mail, Search engine, blogs, and events.
+Channels includes but not limited to social media, E-mail, search engine (SEO, SEM), blogs, and events.
 Self-starter with entrepreneurial spirit and people management skills.

 Fluent in Chinese, Cantonese and Engligsh.